RaCalNet: Radar Calibration Network for Sparse-Supervised Metric Depth Estimation: Related Work

 Monocular depth estimation \cite{MiDaS,LeRes,DPT, Depth_anything} inherently suffers from scale ambiguity due to the projective nature of single-view imaging.
 Recent approaches employ large-scale networks~\cite{MiDaS,LeRes,DPT,Depth_anything} to produce affine-invariant depth maps that capture relative structure but lack absolute metric scale.
 These models benefit from extensive and diverse datasets to generalize across environments, yet typically require finetuning with external metric supervision~\cite{Wofk2023,CodeVIO,Xie2020} for metric alignment.

 To address this, various strategies introduce auxiliary cues.
 VISLAM~\cite{vislam} performs geometric rectification of camera perspectives, while CodeVIO~\cite{CodeVIO} jointly optimizes visual-inertial odometry (VIO) and dense depth through coupled estimation.
-Xie et al.~\cite{Xie2020} further enhance accuracy via flow-depth consistency and multi-frame triangulation.
+Yin et al.~\cite{liu2023unsupervised} proposed an unsupervised monocular depth estimation method that fuses inertial and visual features to produce scale-consistent depth for SLAM systems.
 More recently, Wofk et al.~\cite{Wofk2023} propose a metric depth estimation framework that globally aligns monocular predictions with sparse but accurate VIO measurements, followed by local optimization.
 While effective, this approach still relies on tightly coupled VIO systems and may suffer from drift or degraded performance in textureless environments.
+Yuan et al.~\cite{yuan2025self} proposed a self-supervised monocular depth framework with a depth-motion prior to guide pseudo-LiDAR generation without external calibration.
 In parallel, a series of video-based methods \cite{Kopf2021,Lee2022,UNO,deng2025neslam,Zhao2023} enhance temporal consistency through learned regularization across frames.
-These techniques are largely orthogonal to our work and can benefit from our approach as a strong initialization stage.

 While these methods significantly improve depth prediction quality, they either rely on tightly coupled VIO systems or require temporal sequences and large-scale supervision, limiting their applicability in unconstrained or dynamic environments.
 In contrast, our goal is to improve monocular depth accuracy by introducing sparse yet metrically accurate millimeter-wave radar as geometric anchors.
-Unlike VIO or dense LiDAR, radar offers robust and cost-effective metric signals that are resilient to lighting and texture variations.